Nidux/NiduxRest/README.md

 ### Form Requests *(`application/x-www-form-urlencoded`)*

-A typical Form Request can be constructed using the `Niduxrest\Request\Body::Form` helper:
+A typical Form Request can be constructed using the `Niduxrest\Request\Body::prepareForm` helper:

 ```php
 $headers = ['Accept' => 'application/json'];